 Douglas County Theft Defense Attorney

 A crime of theft in Highlands Ranch can come with serious consequences.
 As seen here, even spending money that isn’t yours and mistakenly placed in your account can be met with damaging criminal charges.
 Perhaps you were the sole owner of property involved in a theft case or you didn’t knowingly take the property to begin with.
-Nonetheless, contact the accomplished criminal defense attorneys at O’Malley and Sawyer, LLC for a free consultation.
+Nonetheless, contact the accomplished criminal defense attorneys at Sawyer Legal Group, LLC for a free consultation.
 We will carefully analyze your unique situation and suggest next steps in forming a strong defense to your charges.

 If you or someone you know is facing a theft charge in Colorado, be smart.
-Contact the seasoned criminal defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the seasoned criminal defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Pexels – Pixabay